-The comprehensive implementation of NGS technologies also accelerated the SERPING1 gene's study uncovering variants causal for HAE-C1-INH that were undetectable by conventional genotyping.
-Thus, up to now, a total of 750 distinct SERPING1 variants related to HAE-C1-INH have been reported, amongst which there are two novel pathogenic deep intronic variants (37-39).
-Studies of mutated C1-INH have shed light on many unresolved issues of the disease, like the old finding that most HAE-C1-INH type I patients present C1-INH plasma despite heterozygotes levels often around 20% of normal (40).
-Very recently, Haslund et al. (41) have shown that in a subset of HAE-C1-INH patients, mutated C1-INH acts upon wildtype C1-INH in a dominant-negative manner and forms intracellular C1-INH aggregates, which lead to a reduction in the levels of secreted functional C1-INH.
+The comprehensive implementation of NGS technologies also accelerated the SERPING1 gene study uncovering variants causal for C1-INH-HAE that were undetectable by conventional genotyping.
+Thus, up till now, a total of 750 distinct SERPING1 variants related to C1-INH-HAE have been reported, among which are 2 novel pathogenic deep intronic variants.37-39 Studies of mutated C1-INH have shed light on many unresolved issues of the disease, such as the old finding that most patients with C1-INH-HAE type I present C1-INH plasma despite the heterozygotes levels often being around 20% of the normal.40 Very recently, Haslund et al.41 have shown that in a subset of patients with C1-INH-HAE, mutated C1-INH acts on wild-type C1-INH in a dominant-negative manner and forms intracellular C1-INH aggregates, which lead to a reduction in the levels of secreted functional C1-INH.
 A problem arising from the use of NGS in the diagnostic context is the confirmation of the pathogenicity of SERPING1 variants that sometimes is very difficult to be confirmed by family segregation or functional studies.
-It is, therefore, imperative for those involved in the genetic diagnosis of HAE to report SERPING1 variants and the data supporting their pathogenicity in public databases, like ClinVar, etc. Another area of particular progress during the last decade was the development of biochemical biomarkers for HAE's diagnosis and prognosis.
-At least four assays for the diagnosis of HAE are ready to enter the market, namely the cleavage of high molecular weight kininogen in patient's plasma (42), the spontaneous amidase activity (43), the threshold-stimulated kallikrein assay (44), and, most recently, the fragmentation patterns of serum glycoprotein 120 (45).
-Great efforts towards discovering more specific biochemical biomarkers for HAE are based on the continuously accumulating knowledge of the contact system biology (46).
-However, despite the urgent need for biomarkers to accompany clinical trials and enable personalized medicine, a striking discrepancy exists between the effort directed toward discovering biochemical biomarkers for HAE and the number of them with a promising applicability clinical utility.
+Therefore, it is imperative for those involved in the genetic diagnosis of HAE to report SERPING1 variants and the data supporting their pathogenicity in public databases, such as ClinVar and others.

+Another area of particular progress during the last decade was the development of biochemical biomarkers for HAE diagnosis and prognosis.
+At least 4 assays for the diagnosis of HAE are ready to enter the market, namely the cleavage of high-molecular-weight kininogen in patient's plasma42; the spontaneous amidase activity43; the threshold-stimulated kallikrein assay44; and, most recently, the fragmentation patterns of serum glycoprotein 120.45 Great efforts toward discovering more specific biochemical biomarkers for HAE are based on the continuously accumulating knowledge of the contact system biology.46 However, despite the urgent need for biomarkers to accompany clinical trials and enable personalized medicine, a striking discrepancy exists between the effort directed toward discovering biochemical biomarkers for HAE and the number of them with a promising applicability clinical utility.